 The Wake-On-USB Keyboard/Mouse function allows you to use a USB keyboard or USB mouse to wake up a system from the S3 (STR - Suspend To RAM) state.
-To use this function:

-If you are using the Wake-On-USB Keyboard/Mouse function for 2 USB ports, the +5V_standby power source of your power supply must support $\geq 1.5A$.
-For 3 or more USB ports, the +5V_standby power source of your power supply must support $\geq 2A$.
+If you are using the Wake-On-USB Keyboard/Mouse function for 2 USB ports, the +5V_standby power source of your power supply must support ≥1.5A.
+For 3 or more USB ports, the +5V_standby power source of your power supply must support ≥2A.